To Evolve is the Only Option

 Dancing!
 How can I feel it all?

-Studying with dancers, athletes, movement educators and movement therapists.
+I study and train with dancers, athletes, martial artists, movement educators and movement therapists.

 Meditation also allows me to know myself more deeply, to understand my suffering.
 This helps me understand who I am in respect to those around me, and who I am on my own.
 It also helps me see the inevitable, change.